OfficialLambdax/BeamNG-Tools/find_str/README.md

 ## Innerworkings
 1. Will lookup the game installation from HKCU/Software/BeamNG/BeamNG.drive/rootpath
-2. Will read each file with a specified extension into memory (default: lua,js,jbeam)
+2. Will read each file with a specified extension into memory (default: lua,js,jbeam).
+Also considers files from within .zip files (if the zip file is openable and not encrypted)
 3. Will do a simple *does X string in Y exists*
 4. Will list the results as this
 ```